-On 1 October 2018, our employment solicitors informed a new causal workers Ruling came into force and was inserted into 85 modern awards, including the retail, social, community and restaurant awards (the Ruling).
+On 1 October 2018, our employment solicitors informed a new casual workers Ruling came into force and was inserted into 85 modern awards, including the retail, social, community and restaurant awards (the Ruling).
 If you employ casual workers, this Ruling will directly affect your business.

 The Ruling now allows a regular casual employee to request that their employment be converted to full-time or part-time employment.

 Regular casual employees:

 - Who have over a calendar period of at least 12 months worked a pattern of hours on an ongoing basis (without significant adjustment), which the employee could continue to perform as a full-time employee

 - Who works 38 hours per week

 may request to become a full-time employee.
 The Ruling also applies to regular casual workers who are working consistent part-time hours.